-The property has been altered by the enlarging of window openings to create French doors openings to the rear.
-More recently the removal of a wall has been undertaken to create the current open plan Kitchen/Dining.
-It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.
+The property has been altered by the additions of a sun room to create the current layout/accommodation.
+Some of the original windows have been replaced including the installation of Velux windows.
+We have assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then we have assumed they meet the standards required by the Building Regulations or are exempt.